- Elgar original reference

 Chapter 3: Advancing the Authentic: Intellectual Entrepreneurship and the Role of the Business School in Fine Arts Entrepreneurship Curriculum Design

-* Gary D. Beckman and Richard A. Cherwitz Introduction The growing interest in transforming the academy to meet the realities of a modern world while simultaneously preserving and celebrating the noble traditions that have comprised the education of prior generations is both palpable and tangible.
+3 Advancing the authentic: intellectual entrepreneurship and the role of the business school in fine arts entrepreneurship curriculum design* Gary D. Beckman and Richard A. Cherwitz Introduction The growing interest in transforming the academy to meet the realities of a modern world while simultaneously preserving and celebrating the noble traditions that have comprised the education of prior generations is both palpable and tangible.
 Although this is a laudable and long overdue venture, the mechanisms for accomplishing this transformation are varied and reflect institutional micro-cultures.
 Cross-disciplinary entrepreneurship education is emerging as a leading method to respond to these needs; it provides an opportunity to reposition the academy as a vital part of American life by embedding change within a rich liberal arts tradition.
 For all the criticisms and challenges American higher education has confronted over the past century, transforming the university is occurring at an almost breakneck pace; as this book and its contributors document, entrepreneurship is the theme and empowerment is the goal.1 Institutional change, however, is a sustained proposition; it requires more than good ideas and innovative programs.
 There are a myriad of topics to be considered before these endeavors can be implemented and successfully mainstreamed within the academic culture.
 Campus-wide efforts to transform academe via entrepreneurship share certain commonalities: garnering faculty support, visionary leadership and innovative curriculum certainly lead the list.
-However, many universities find that defining entrepreneurship is a vital part of their campus-wide initiatives; they discover that defining the term in a manner unique to their intended goals and institutional culture is critical to implementation and sustainability.
-It is understandable that the academy is uneasy...
+However, many universities find that defining entrepreneurship is a vital part of their campus-wide initiatives; they discover that defining the term in a manner unique to their...

 You are not authenticated to view the full text of this chapter or article.